qiaoguanren/qiaoguanren.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Now I study at the School of Data Science, the Chinese University of Hong Kong, Shenzhen (CUHK-SZ), as a Ph.D. student under the supervision of Prof <a href='https://scholar.google.com/citations?user=WMkMTb4AAAAJ'>Guiliang Liu</a>.

 **Working Experience and Education**: I received my Bachelor's degree at the School of Computing Science and Technology, the Beijing University of Posts and Telecommunications (BUPT).
-I also finished a research internship at Wangxuan Institute of Computer Technology, Peking University, advised by <a href='https://www.icst.pku.edu.cn/szwdclyjs/kydw/ggcy/1288883.htm'>Xiaoqing Lyu</a> (2022).
+I also finished a research internship at Wangxuan Institute of Computer Technology, Peking University, advised by Prof <a href='https://www.icst.pku.edu.cn/szwdclyjs/kydw/ggcy/1288883.htm'>Xiaoqing Lyu</a> (2022).

 **Research Interests**: Reinforcement Learning and the related topics, including: <br />
         ● Inverse Constrained Reinforcement Learning<br />